 The Ph.D. thesis of Sondra Miley Cooney (1971.
 Publishers for the people: W. & R. Chambers – the early years, 1832-1850.
 The Ohio State Unversity, pp. 56ff) gives a very true-to-life account of what these editorial chores actually involved.
 They either received articles from authors who wanted to publicize their work or they simply took articles published in other journals and subjected them to a rigorous scrutiny that would today be regarded as a rather strict publishing policy verging, sometimes, on restrictive political and religious correctness.
 William Chambers had insisted from the first moment on being non-partisan in political and religious issues.

-*[As we now know one of these unidentified sources could have been the Quarterly Journal of Agriculture, see above.]
+*[As we now know one of these intermediate sources could have been the Quarterly Journal of Agriculture, see above.]

 Robert Chambers's further publications supply no evidence that he was in the know of Matthew's ideas about natural selection and species transmutation or his arboricultural expertise.
 On the contrary, a few months later the Chambers's Edinburgh Journal (vol. 1(no. 49), pp. 313-314, 3 Nov.
 1832) did feature an article headed "Popular Information on Science.
 Trees."
 That piece was not signed, hence, penned by Robert Chambers.
 In it, Robert exhorts the virtues of science for agriculture and deplores the lack of its application to the cultivation of trees.
 However, the only book he can make out that did mitigate this situation was Henry Steuart's Planter's Guide of 1828.